A landing theorem for entire functions with bounded post-singular sets: Filaments landing together at points in a hyperbolic set

 Recall that there are only finitely many singular values $s$, and for each of these only finitely many preimages $z_0$ as above.
 Thus we can add the finitely many sets $\FF(z_0)$ to $\tilde{\FF}_2$ to obtain a set $\FF_2$ with the desired property. \end{proof}

+\begin{proof}[Proof of Theorem~\ref{thm:boundedaddresses}] If $z_0$ is (pre-)periodic, then by assumption $f^n(z_0)$ is a repelling or parabolic periodic point for some $n\geq 0$.
+As remarked above, in this case the conclusion of the theorem holds by Theorem~\ref{thm:DHfilaments} and Lemma~\ref{lem:One for all}.
+Hence we can assume that $z_0$ is not a pre-periodic point.

-\begin{proof}[Proof of Theorem~\ref{thm:boundedaddresses}] By passing to a forward iterate, we may assume that the forward orbit of $z_0$ does not contain a critical point.
-Let $\FF_1$ be the set of fundamental domains occurring in $\s$, and let $\FF_2$ be the set whose existence is guaranteed by Theorem~\ref{thm:boundedaddresses}; say $\FF_2 = \{ F^0, F^1 , \dots , F^{m-1}\}$, where we assume that
+Since $f$ is postsingularly bounded, every orbit of $f$ passes through only finitely many critical points.
+Indeed, points with unbounded orbits cannot go through critical points at all, and the intersection of any bounded orbit with the (discrete) set of critical points is finite.
+Hence, passing to a forward iterate, we may additionally assume that the forward orbit of $z_0$ does not contain a critical point.
+Let $\FF_1$ be the set of fundamental domains occurring in $\s$, and let $\FF_2$ be the set whose existence is guaranteed by Lemma~\ref{lem:compactaddresses}; say $\FF_2 = \{ F^0, F^1 , \dots , F^{m-1}\}$, where we assume that

 with respect to the cyclical order at infinity.

 Let $X$ be the set of points on the unit circle $S^1 = \R/\Z$ having an $(m+1)$-ary expansion that contains only the entries $0,\dots,m-1$.
 Via the $(m+1)$-ary expansion, this set is order-isomorphic to $\{0,\dots,m-1\}^\N$, which in turn is clearly order-isomorphic to $\FF_2^{\N}$.
 Let $\phi\colon \FF_2^{\N}\to X$ be this order-isomorphism; then $\phi$ conjugates the shift on $\FF_2^{\N}$ to the $(m+1)$-tupling map on $X$.